BethKidd/Plant-Narrative-1/Group_Project/README.md

 license="CC BY-SA 3.0">

 ###
-The Melaleuca genus was created in 1750 by Carl Linnaeus based on observations of specimens collected by the earlier German-born botanist Georg Eberhard Rumphius (1627-1702), found on the Indonesian Maluku Islands in the 1660s, during his empoloyment for the Dutch East India Company.
-Famed as ‘the Pliny of the Indies’, Rumphius’ botanical work, *Herbarium Amboinense* (1741) was published decades posthumously against all odds, despite the author’s acquired blindness in late life (depicted in the frontispiece here), the loss of his library to a fire, and the destruction of early copies in a shipwreck.
+The *Melaleuca* genus was created in 1750 by Carl Linnaeus based on observations of specimens collected by the earlier German-born botanist Georg Eberhard Rumphius (1627-1702) on the Indonesian Maluku Islands in the 1660s, during his employment for the Dutch East India Company.
+Famed as “the Pliny of the Indies,” Rumphius’ botanical work, *Herbarium Amboinense* (1741), was published decades posthumously against all odds, despite the author’s acquired blindness in late life (depicted in the frontispiece here), the loss of his library to a fire, and the destruction of early copies in a shipwreck.
 <param ve-entity eid="Q1043">
 <param ve-entity eid="Q61439">
 <param ve-entity eid="Q3827">